syghmon/graph-mamba/README.md

 # 🦐 Gamba: Scalable Attention Based Graph-to-Sequence Modeling

-Group project for the course _Deep Learning (263-3210-00L)_ at ETH Zurich.
+Group project (Robert Veres, Ben Bullinger, Adam Suma, Simon Storf) for the course _Deep Learning (263-3210-00L)_ at ETH Zurich.
 ___

 The pdf for the whole report/paper will be there